Infinite Storm: Production

 In February 2021, it was announced Naomi Watts, Sophie Okonedo, Billy Howle, Denis O'Hare and Parker Sawyers had joined the cast of the film, with Małgorzata Szumowska and Michał Englert set to direct the film, from a screenplay by Josh Rollins.
 Watts will also serve as a producer on the film, with Bleecker Street set to distribute in the United States, and Sony Pictures Worldwide Acquisitions distributing internationally.

 Principal photography began on February 1, 2021 and concluded on May 1, 2021.
-Kamnik, Slovenia, (22 km/14 miles north of Ljubljana, Slovenia’s capital) is the primary filming location of ‘Infinite Storm.’
-Most of the movie was shot on location in and around the town.
+Kamnik, Slovenia, was the main filming location.
 Filming took place on Velika Planina, a nature trail above Kamnik.
 The cast and crew also filmed some footage in Kamniška Bistrica Valley, which lies close to the source of the Kamnik Bistrica river.
 Some scenes were shot at International Picnic Center (aka Pri Jurju) in the same region.

 Release

 The film was released on March 25, 2022.

 Box office

 In the United States and Canada, Infinite Storm was released alongside The Lost City and RRR, and was projected to gross less than $1.5 million from 1,525 theaters in its opening weekend.
 The film earned $758,919 in its opening weekend, and $294,538 in its second.
 It added $16,237 (a drop of 95%) in its third weekend and $2,916 (a drop of 82%) in its fourth.